opendatacube/datacube-ows/docs/style_howto_color_ramp.rst

             {"value": -0.2, "color": "#005050",},

-            # From -0.2 to -0.1, morph to a grey which morphs to a darker grey at -0.01
+            # From -0.2 to -0.1, morph from the dark greenish blue to a dark grey at -0.01

             {"value": -0.1, "color": "#505050",},

             # I've deliberately spread out -0.01 to 0.01, so we can see if there is any
-            # interesting detail in areas close to zero.
+            # interesting fine detail in areas close to zero.
-            # It morphs from dark grey to pure black at zero, then brightens to a
+            # It morphs from dark grey (-0.1) to pure black (0.0), then brightens to a
             # a dark green.

             {"value": -0.01, "color": "#303030",},
             {"value": 0.0, "color": "black",},
             {"value": 0.01, "color": "#003000",},

-            # Finally the positive value morph from a dark green, through brighter yellow greens to
+            # Finally the positive value morphs from: dark green (0.1), to dark yellow (0.5) to
             # a bright yellow by 1.0.

-            {"value": 0.5, "color": "#70D030",},
+            {"value": 0.5, "color": "#707030",},
             {"value": 1.0, "color": "#FFFF90",},

+            # Values above 1.0 would be pegged at bright yellow, but again, this does not apply
+            # here because 1.0 is the absolute maximum value of NDVI (that's what the N means!)
         ]

 .. image:: https://user-images.githubusercontent.com/4548530/112597065-bf27e700-8e60-11eb-9f61-2e7a16e75e48.png
     :width: 600

+Example: Unidirectional NDVI
 `View full size
 <https://user-images.githubusercontent.com/4548530/112597065-bf27e700-8e60-11eb-9f61-2e7a16e75e48.png>`_